Can I Drive Anywhere? A Basic Overview of the Lawful Purpose Permit.

-Effective January 1, 2022, the following groups of petitioners and/or permittees can apply for an LPP:
+Effective January 1, 2022, the following groups of petitioners and/or permittees are eligible for a probationary permit:

-- Any petitioner that is currently driving on a restricted probationary permit can apply for a LPP through an informal hearing officer after January 1, 2022;
+- Any petitioner that is currently driving on a restricted probationary permit;

-- Any five-year BMO Petitioner can apply for a LPP, even if they are in hardship, at any hearing held after January 1, 2022; and
+- Any five-year BMO Petitioner can apply for a LPP, even if they are in hardship; and

-- Any five-year BMO Petitioner that is currently driving on a hardship permit can apply for a LPP through an informal hearing officer after January 1, 2022.
+- Any five-year BMO Petitioner that is currently driving on a hardship permit.

-The following petitioners are not eligible for a Lawful Purpose Permit under the new law.
+The following petitioners are not eligible for a Lawful Purpose Permit.
 These petitioners are restricted to hardship permits under the original classifications (i.e., work, school, support group, etc.):